-The 2020 Kawasaki KX250 is a big departure from that routine.
+The 2020 Kawasaki KX250 is a big departure from the routine.
 Everyone expected a major redesign for this bike because the 2019 KX450 got a new chassis with an electric-start motor and a hydraulic clutch.
 It made sense that the 250 would get the same treatment, whether it needed it or not.
 Frankly, however, it didn’t need it, and Kawasaki was smart enough to realize that.
 Instead, the bike got the changes it really needed and nothing else.
 It’s a new routine that we can get behind.

 WHERE WE STARTED